 Vacation is defined as the time between semesters.
-This typically provides a 3-week break between fall and spring semesters, a 2-week break between spring and summer semesters, and a 1-week break between summer and fall semesters.
-This time can be utilized to address a student's remediation plan as appropriate and needed.
+This typically provides a 3-week break between fall and spring semesters, a 3-week break between spring and pre-fall semesters, and a 2-week break between pre-fall and fall semesters.
+This time will be utilized to address a student's remediation plan if appropriate and needed.